 "25 brick-and-mortar stores with the same product range spread across the whole of Switzerland make sense.
 But 25 identical online stores do not.
 If the same product is for sale in too many places, it's all about price," says study leader Prof. Ralf Wölfle, summarizing his survey results.
 "When it comes to price, however, only the biggest providers can keep up.
 That's why retailers now want to create attractive added value for their customers that goes beyond the interchangeable product."

 Increasing diversity of offerings also due to social media

 As retailers differentiate themselves through value and services, the variety of offerings is also set to increase further.
 Direct sales from brands to end customers and increasing sales via social media channels are playing into this development.
-Compared to conventional online marketplaces, social media is becoming increasingly important because value-oriented offers can be better conveyed there.
+Compared to conventional online marketplaces, social media is becoming increasingly important because it is easier to convey value-oriented offers.